prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // Applicable wire fee that was charged
       wire_fee: Amount;

-      // public key of the merchant (identical for all deposits)
-      // FIXME: why return this?
-      merchant_pub: EddsaPublicKey;

-      // hash of the wire details (identical for all deposits)
-      // FIXME: why return this?
-Isn't this the WTID!?
-      h_wire: HashCode;

       // Time of the execution of the wire transfer by the exchange, according to the exchange
       execution_time: Timestamp;

       // details about the deposits
       deposits_sums: TrackTransferDetail[];

-      // signature from the exchange made with purpose
-      // ``TALER_SIGNATURE_EXCHANGE_CONFIRM_WIRE_DEPOSIT``
-      // FIXME: why return this?
-      exchange_sig: EddsaSignature;

-      // public EdDSA key of the exchange that was used to generate the signature.
-      // Should match one of the exchange's signing keys from /keys.
-Again given
-      // explicitly as the client might otherwise be confused by clock skew as to
-      // which signing key was used.
-      // FIXME: why return this?
-      exchange_pub: EddsaSignature;
     }

   .. ts:def:: TrackTransferDetail